svenmauer/dotvim/README.md

     Install bundles with Vundler in VIM: `BundleInstall!

     ON UBUNTU x64
 Install development tools and CMake: sudo apt-get install build-essential cmake

     Make sure you have Python headers installed: sudo apt-get install python-dev

 Compiling YCM with semantic support for C-family languages:

     cd ~/.vim/bundle/YouCompleteMe
     ./install.py --clang-completer

+Install TMUX modifications for VIM COLORS and more
     vim ~/.bashrc
     alias tmux="TERM=screen-256color-bce tmux"

 And set up the default-terminal option in ~/.tmux.conf:

     set -g default-terminal "xterm"
     Lastly, do $ source ~/.bashrc to load new alias.